flowing-wind/AutoLab/README.md

 ## Features

-- **Real-Time Visualization**: Plots live temperature and setpoint data on a graph.
+- **High-Performance Real-Time Visualization**: Plots live temperature data on a high-performance graph that remains smooth even with thousands of data points.
 The plot view automatically scales to show the full temperature range of the current schedule.
+- **Complete History View**: The plot's time axis dynamically expands to show the entire run from T=0, ensuring no data is ever scrolled off-screen.
+- **Advanced Plot Control**: The plot's auto-scaling is disabled on manual zoom/pan.
+A "Reset View" button restores the default auto-scaling behavior.
+- **Data Export**: Easily export all collected data to a timestamped CSV file for external analysis with a single click.
 - **Setpoint Scheduling**: Load a sequence of target temperatures and required stabilization times from an external `config.csv` file.
+- **Stability Timer**: The UI displays a real-time timer showing how long the system temperature has been stable within the defined threshold (±1.0K).
 - **Automatic & Manual Control**:
     - **Manual Mode**: Manually advance to the next temperature setpoint with the click of a button after the system is stable.
-    - **Auto Mode**: Automatically proceeds through the entire temperature schedule, advancing to the next setpoint as soon as stability is achieved.
+    - **Auto Mode**: The application defaults to this mode.
+It automatically proceeds through the entire temperature schedule, advancing to the next setpoint as soon as stability is achieved.
 - **Hardware Abstraction Layer (HAL)**: A plug-and-play architecture that separates the main control logic from the hardware interface.
 Switch between simulation and real hardware by changing a single flag.
 - **Asynchronous Operations**: The control loop runs in a separate thread to keep the GUI from freezing.
 - **Extensible by Design**: Easily add support for new instruments by creating a new "bridge" class in the `hardware_api` directory.